Stay safe at Warwick

 The University is committed to safeguarding the health and wellbeing of our students and staff, and we have been closely following the advice of the Government and World Health Organisation in relation to COVID-19.
 See University latest advice and guidance for staff, students and prospective students.

-Covid-19 and Library services
+Useful information and services

 - Online enquiry channels remain open: